wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    PROTIP: Technically "Hub" is called a "wrapper" around Git’s CLI so you can do it all from the command line rather than switching to GitHub’s web page.

+   <a name="Fork"></a>

-3. The forked repository created from a previous run needs to be first deleted from GitHub/GitLab, manually:
+3. The forked repository created from a previous run needs to be first deleted from GitHub/GitLab, manually.

    [ <a href="https://wilsonmar.github.io/git-whoops/#Fork">Whoops</a> ]